Olan Rogers

 Thomas Olan Rogers (born June 11, 1987) is an American filmmaker, comedian, actor, and YouTuber.
 He is the creator, executive producer, and star of the TBS and Adult Swim animated television series Final Space.
+He is also known for co-founding the independent animation studio Lightfold.

 Career

 Rogers started his career on Myspace and YouTube alongside two Collierville High School and University of Memphis friends (Thomas Gore & Joss Pursley, formerly Joshua Pursley) in the comedy trio BalloonShop, known for their comedic sketches and shorts.
 After transitioning to his solo channel, Rogers uploaded videos of his own sketches as well as humorous stories of his life, short films, and even several animated shorts.

 In 2015, after lamenting his inability to meet with fans as often as he liked, Rogers opened a lounge called "The Soda Parlor" in Nashville, which offered arcade games and various desserts.
-The Parlor was later hit by a tornado in March 2020, and then looted in the aftermath.
+The Parlor was later hit by a tornado in March 2020, and then looted in the aftermath, with Rogers saying that he was unsure of the obstacles moving forward, extent of damage, and he started a GoFundMe account to pay for the damage, which raised above $8,000 by March 3, 2020.

 His channel reached 1,000,000 subscribers on March 26, 2019, but entered long periods of inactivity, which Olan later explained was a result of coming to terms with numerous personal troubles, including the destruction of the Parlor, and the death of his cat, Starscream.

 Final Space

 In 2016, he created a pilot that became the animated television show, Final Space.
 The series followed a rogue astronaut named Gary, and his sidekick, a planet-destroying alien named Mooncake, both of whom Rogers voiced.
 10 episodes were released between February and April 2018 on TBS.
 The series was later added to Netflix overseas.
 A second season was released in 2019 on Adult Swim.
 Season 3 premiered on March 20, 2021.
 Rogers ran the social media accounts for the show, including the official Twitter account, calling it a "good opportunity" to connect with fans.

 However, in September 2022, Rogers revealed that Final Space would be leaving Netflix internationally in 2023, as part of a group of properties being written off by Warner Bros.
 Discovery for tax purposes.
-Due to this, Season 4 would not be receiving physical copies, and all mention of the show would be erased from the platform.
-Nevertheless, Olan promised that he would continue fighting for the show to get a proper ending, under the hashtag "#renewfinalspace".
-This eventually led to WB offering Olan a one-time license to publish a physical graphic novel for Final Space's ending.
+Due to this, Season 3 would not be receive any physical copies and all mention of the show would be erased from the platform.
+Nevertheless, Rogers promised that he would continue fighting for the show to get a proper ending, under the hashtag "#renewfinalspace", while wearing a t-shirt describing the series as a tax write off.
+This eventually led to WB offering Olan a one-time license to publish a physical graphic novel for Final Space's ending, with the novel releasing in 2024 at a price of $125 per copy.